UCONN

 via an IP network.

-A Google Cloud Function can be called in response to multiple types of
+Functions can be called in response to an HTTP request

-Make a GET, POST or other HTTP request to a URL provided by your
+Make a GET, POST or other HTTP request to a URL provided>t.

 HyperText Transfer Protocol (HTTP)